akshayvadher/akshayvadher.github.io/content/posts/the-programming-language-i-am-excited-to-use/index.md

 * Opinionated code (There are only minimal ways you can code something - makes it easy to manage a large team and codebase)
 * Great threading (If you spin off 1000 threads in java with `Thread.sleep(10 * 1000)` then your app will become unresponsive.
 That doesn't happen with goroutines.
 At least it is not as bad as java)
 * Many cloud native and open source tools are written in go. [kubernetes](https://kubernetes.io/), [docker](https://www.docker.com/), and [sops](https://github.com/mozilla/sops) are some examples
+* More comprehensive list about other features of Go is listed in [other post](/posts/why-go)

 What I don't like about Go?